bkil/gemiweb0/doc/html-spec.md

 # HTML subset specification

-Cover as little as possible to correspond to gemini (gemtex) while remaining compatible with existing web browsers.
+Cover as little as possible to correspond to gemini (gemtext) while remaining compatible with existing web browsers.
 Allow implementing all targeted user application.

 ## Motivation